hyperschwartz/service-invoice/README.md

 ## Running

 ### Local
-The application depends on a dedicated database.
-To spin up the local database, just run from the root directory:
+The application depends on a dedicated database and redis instance.
+To spin up the local database and redis instance, just run from the root directory:
 ```shell
 ./localnet.sh up
 ```